 Who Is George Stephanopoulos?

-George Stephanopoulos was born to first-generation Greek-American parents on February 10, 1961, in Fall River, Massachusetts.
+George Stephanopoulos was born to first-generation Greek-American parents in 1961 in Fall River, Massachusetts.
 He began his career in Washington, D.C., as an aide to an Ohio congressman and later helped with Bill Clinton's 1991 presidential campaign, becoming a trusted advisor post-election.
 Stephanopoulos eventually joined the staff of ABC News, serving as anchor for This Week and co-host of Good Morning America.

 Background and Education